Special effects of Starship Troopers: Animating the bugs

-While Tippett Studio intended to mainly use CGI to realize the vast array of bugs, it was by far the biggest project the studio had undertook by that point.
+While Tippett Studio intended to mainly use CGI to realize the vast array of bugs, it was by far the biggest project the studio had undertaken by that point.
 Hayes' designs were translated into partial-scale maquettes and digitized using a custom three-dimensional scanner.
 The resulting digital models were further refined in Softimage, with high-resolution versions created in Renderman that would actually appear on screen.
 While most of the bugs were animated using the Silicon Graphics computers using code and manual manipulation, about 30% of the Warrior bugs were animated using the Direct Input Device (DID), a device developed by Hayes for Jurassic Park.
 The DID allowed for a ball-and-socket animation armature to be linked to a computer via an electronic device, and any movements made to the armature were translated to the digital model a frame at a time.
 Tippett had been pleased with how the dinosaurs animated using the DID in Jurassic Park had turned out, but believed Starship Troopers would give them an opportunity to improve the results and enhance the technology further.
 For Troopers, Hayes modified and refined the DID system to make it easier to use.
 Hayes said, "We did everything we didn't have time to do on Jurassic Park.
 We built extra armatures, so if anybody's puppet broke, we could swap in a new one and repair the old one.
 We changed the positions of the encoding devices and sensors, and we streamlined the system and improved the speed of its response quite a bit; everything's much faster.
 There's only a quarter-second delay from the time the animator moves the DID armature to the point when you can see the result on a monitor.
 There were three animators using the DID, and they could do pretty tight performances.
 We put a lot of effort into getting most of the bug parts on the DID armature, though some secondary animation had to be done to add the various smaller attack claws.
 It usually took a couple of days to animate a shot."